Artifacts

 }

-// send the artifact with the 0: prefix to make it inline
+// send the artifact with the data: prefix for SSE format

 // Send follow-up text